 Bossen is a name of ancient Anglo-Saxon origin and comes from a family once having lived in the town of Bosham, four miles from Chichester in Sussex.

 Early Origins of the Bossen family

 The surname Bossen was first found in Sussex, where they held a family seat from ancient times.

-Important Dates for the Bossen family
+Early History of the Bossen family

 This web page shows only a small excerpt of our Bossen research.
 Another 243 words (17 lines of text) covering the years 1086, 1379, 1500, 1594, 1639, 1743 and 1550 are included under the topic Early Bossen History in all our PDF Extended History products and printed products wherever possible.